Teen and Young Adult Cancer Patients Have Different Needs

 Young adulthood, the time in life between the ages of 15 -39, is often filled with both exciting possibilities and difficult challenges.
 People at this stage of life may be attending school, working hard at their jobs, dating or in a relationship, or planning for or raising children.
-A cancer diagnosis does not fit into these plans and goals.
+A cancer diagnosis can wreak havoc with these plans and goals.
 Unfortunately, cancer is the number one cause of disease-related deaths in this age group.

-Physicians are beginning to recognize that people with cancer in this age group have needs that are different than those of younger children and older adults.
-In addition, researchers are finding that the biology of the cancers in people of this age group is different.
+The medical community is beginning to recognize that people with cancer in this age group have needs that are different than those of younger children and older adults.
+In addition, researchers are finding that the biology of many of the cancers in people of this age group is different.
 Increasing data indicates that adult patients with some cancers would benefit by being treated on what are traditionally pediatric therapies.
-For example, people up to the age of 40 with acute lymphoblastic leukemia (ALL) have better outcomes by treating them with therapies designed for adolescent patients.
+For example, people up to the age of 40 with acute lymphoblastic leukemia (ALL) have better outcomes when treating by treating with therapies designed for adolescent patients.

 - Pediatric and adult oncologists